 Develop Your Cover Letter and LinkedIn for Green Jobs

-To supplement your resume, it’s important to craft a compelling cover letter you can send prospective employers.
+To supplement your green resume, craft a compelling cover letter you can send to prospective employers.
 At the same time, you can develop your LinkedIn profile with much of the same information.

 Think of your cover letter as your “elevator pitch” or an extended version of the profile section of your resume.
-You’ll have more space to provide a glimpse into your personality and go into more depth about accomplishments you’re proud of or experiences that make you uniquely suited for your next role.
+You’ll have more space to provide a glimpse into your personality and discuss in more depth the accomplishments you’re proud of or experiences that make you uniquely suited for your next role.

 Network for Green Career Opportunities

-You may not realize it, but even as a college student or recent graduate, you’ve already developed a strong professional network.
+You may not realize it, but even as a college student or recent graduate, you’ve already developed a strong professional network for a sustainable career pathway.
 Some people who you can reach out to:

 Explore Jobs at Major Green Employers

-Many green employers are out there, making matching your passion with a nonprofit or other organization easy.
+Many green employers exist, making matching your passion with a nonprofit or other organization easy.
 Here are some of the largest green employers, along with their missions, to give you a sense of some opportunities.

-Clean Harbors Inc. North America’s leading provider of environmental and industrial services with services including end-to-end hazardous waste management, emergency spill response, industrial cleaning and maintenance, and recycling services.
+Clean Harbors Inc. North America’s leading provider of environmental and industrial services, including end-to-end hazardous waste management, emergency spill response, industrial cleaning and maintenance, and recycling.

 View current job openings